jmcuneo/a1-gettingstarted/README.md

 7. Pull Request submitted to original repo

 *Technical Achievements*
-1. (5 points) Style your page using CSS.
-Each style rule you apply will get you 1 point for a maximum of 5 points.
-Be sure to describe your style rules in your README.
 3. (5 points) Add a simple JavaScript animation to the page.
-4. (5 points) Experiment with other *semantic* HTML tags (links, images, tables, header, footer, etc.).
-Each extra tag you use will get you 1 point for a maximum of 5 points.
-Be sure to describe the tags you use in your README.

-*Design Achievements*
-1. (10 points) Create a color palette using [color.adobe.com](https://color.adobe.com).
-Use all the colors in the palette in your webpage by implementing the appropriate CSS.
-Add a small screenshot of the color wheel for your color palette to your repo.
-2. (5 points) Use a font from [Google Fonts](https://fonts.google.com) in your website.

-**NOTE:** There are additional color pallette and font options listed on Canvas under Modules -> Resources -> Color Pallettes and Fonts.
-You are welcome to use one of those instead.
-If you know of and would like to use any other resources that are not included, feel free to contact the instructor.

 Sample Readme (delete the above when you're ready to submit, and modify the text below with your links and descriptions)
 ---